any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 ### Performance benefits

 CSS scroll-driven animations are performant.
-JavaScript scroll-driven animations require [`scroll`](/en-US/docs/Web/API/Document/scroll_event) event listeners and {{domxref("IntersectionObserver")}} objects on the {{glossary("main thread")}} to track elements across the [scrollport](/en-US/docs/Glossary/Scroll_container#scrollport).
+JavaScript scroll-driven animations require [`scroll`](/en-US/docs/Web/API/Document/scroll_event) event listeners and `IntersectionObserver` objects on the {{glossary("main thread")}} to track elements across the [scrollport](/en-US/docs/Glossary/Scroll_container#scrollport).
 Any time you rely on the main thread to render effects with JavaScript, you run the risk of blocking the main thread, which can lead to an unresponsive page and a bad user experience, or {{glossary("jank")}}.

 ## Foundations

 Scroll-driven animations build upon [CSS animations](/guides/Animations) and the [Web Animations API](/en-US/docs/Web/API/Web_Animations_API).
-Before creating scroll-driven animations, you must have an understanding of CSS {{cssxref("@keyframes")}} animations.
+Before creating scroll-driven animations, you must have an understanding of CSS `@keyframes` animations.
 See the [using CSS animations guide](/guides/Animations/Using) to learn more.

-In CSS, animations are created by attaching keyframe animations to an element using the {{cssxref("animation-name")}} property (or {{cssxref("animation")}} shorthand).
-By default, animations run on the default document timeline, moving from the `from` keyframe to the `to` keyframe as time passes by, with the animation lasting as long as the time defined by the {{cssxref("animation-duration")}} property value.
-When set to run on the default document timeline, animations play through to completion unless prevented from doing so, for example, by having the {{cssxref("animation-play-state")}} set to `paused` or by removing the `animation-name` from the element.
+In CSS, animations are created by attaching keyframe animations to an element using the `animation-name` property (or `animation` shorthand).
+By default, animations run on the default document timeline, moving from the `from` keyframe to the `to` keyframe as time passes by, with the animation lasting as long as the time defined by the `animation-duration` property value.
+When set to run on the default document timeline, animations play through to completion unless prevented from doing so, for example, by having the `animation-play-state` set to `paused` or by removing the `animation-name` from the element.

 Scroll-driven animations are CSS animations that are not run on the default [DocumentTimeline](/en-US/docs/Web/API/DocumentTimeline).
 Instead, they run on a scroll-progress or view-progress timeline, which is driven by the scrolling of an element's contents.
 There's a direct link between the user's scrolling action and the animation's progress along the `@keyframe` keyframes.
 As the user scrolls up, down, left, or right, the animation moves forward or backward through the keyframe progression.
 When scrolling is paused, the animation pauses, as if `animation-play-state` were set to `pause`.

 ## Animation timelines

-The {{cssxref("animation-timeline")}} property, defined in the [CSS animations](/guides/Animations) module, is used to set the timeline used for the animation.
+The `animation-timeline` property, defined in the [CSS animations](/guides/Animations) module, is used to set the timeline used for the animation.

 The [CSS scroll-driven animations](/guides/Scroll-driven_animations) module defines features for setting the `animation-timeline` as a scroll-progress or view-progress timeline.
 You can explicitly [name an element as a timeline controller](#named_scroll_progress_timelines) using the `scroll-timeline-*` and `view-timeline-*` properties, then set that name as the `animation-timeline` of a descendant element.
 You can also define _anonymous scroll progress timelines_ and _anonymous view progress timelines_ using the [`scroll()`](#scroll_progress_timelines) and [`view()`](#view_progress_timelines)) functions.